 “They are still a seamless combination of rock and country, but there is a bit more variety now.

-Closing with “Short Changed,” Pogo proved “they won’t be unknown for long…They are too good to remain anonymous.”
+Pogo closed with the rocker “Short Changed,” proving, according to Chaikind from the Daily Sundial, that “they won’t be unknown for long…They are too good to remain anonymous.”

 Most of the songs from their set would eventually appear on their debut album, Pickin’ Up The Pieces, with the exception of “Dreaming Of Denver,” which remains unreleased, and “Crazy Eyes,” which would show up five years later on an album by the same name.